Policy and Advocacy

 The RACP's 'Make It The Norm' campaign calls for New Zealand policymakers to make health equity the norm and improve health outcomes for the most vulnerable people in our communities.

-Our College is made up of eight divisions, faculties and chapters.
+Our College is made up of 8 divisions, faculties and chapters.
 Learn more about their individual policy priorities.

 Search the Policy and Advocacy Library for published policy documents.